Overview on quantum initiatives worldwide

 The establishment of a National Quantum Computing Centre was announced in 2018.
 Having recognised the benefits of quantum computing, this centre will be established to help the UK to evaluate, design, develop, and build a practical quantum computer .

-To date, the UK has invested more than £1 billion over the two phases of quantum technologies development .
+To date, the UK has invested more than £1b over the two phases of quantum technologies development .

 In 2019, the Netherlands published a National Agenda on Quantum Technologies with four areas of focus in quantum: